Thynix/BeatSaberMapUtils/README.md

 # Beat Saber Map Utilities

-I made these because they solved problems I had while making Beat Saber maps.
+These help solve the kinds of problems one may have while making Beat Saber maps.

 Requires Python 3, and uses [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for dependencies.
 Run `pipenv install` to install them.